-Tuition for the Master of Arts in Community Development Policy and Practice program totals $30,063 ($27,330 for New Hampshire residents) for both the 14-month and 24-month pathways.
+Tuition for the Master in Community Development Policy and Practice program totals $30,063 ($27,330 for New Hampshire residents) for all pathways (14 to 24 month programs).
 Get more information on tuition and fees.

-To apply for one or more of the following scholarships, click on the link below and complete this Online Scholarship Application Form:
+To apply for one or more of the following scholarships, click on the link below and complete this Online Scholarship Application Form.
+Please note that your scholarship application will be reviewed only after we receive your application to the program.

 Carsey School Scholarship